Overview 2023

 Credit Points: 12.5

-Photography 2B will diversify and broaden your capacity to understand and engage with methodologies and processes associated with contemporary practice.
-Through group and individual tasks, you will develop your ability to experiment with aspects of the photographic medium, iterative processes…
+Photography 2B will diversify and broaden your capacity to understand and engage with the methodologies and processes associated with contemporary photographic practice in the expanded field.
+Through group and individual tasks, you will develop your ability to experiment with aspects…

 Credit Points: 12.5